subatomicglue/x0xs3q/README.md

 # x0xs3q

-We are creating a standalone x0xb0x s3quencer.
+We are creating a standalone x0xb0x s3quencer.   **Please contribute!**

 The idea is a single circuit board with power, USB, MIDI, track/pattern, and the sequencer section of the original x0xb0x.
 Embeddable into many styles of case, but targeting a 303 style case to start.